newmancroos/EshopMicroservices/README.md

 ### Domain Event VS Integration Event

 - Domain event happens within a domain ie, Within a project example Order created event is hapenning within Order microservice.
-It may happen within a aggregate without out using message service may use MediatR Notification
+It may happen within a aggregate without out using message service may use MediatR Notification (Im-memory message bus)

 - Integration Event is across microservices example with Baskt checkout it will raise a integration event using RabbitMq and Order microservice will consume it and process the order